 Annie Stephenson Hostetler

-Annie Stephenson Hostetler is Chair-Elect of Cancer Treatment Centers of America® (CTCA) and daughter of CTCA® founder and Chairman Richard J Stephenson.
+Annie Stephenson Hostetler is a Board Member of Cancer Treatment Centers of America® (CTCA) and daughter of CTCA® founder and Chairman Richard J Stephenson.
 Hostetler is driven by her family’s ongoing quest to change the face of cancer care through the hallmark principles behind the Mother Standard® of care, inspired by the personal cancer journey of Annie’s grandmother, Mary Brown Stephenson.

 The Mother Standard asks, “If your mother or someone you loved had cancer, how would you want them cared for?”
 This unapologetic focus on doing everything humanly and scientifically possible to help each cancer patient achieve his or her life and health goals motivated Hostetler to pursue a career in entrepreneurship and innovation.